Master T

 Tony Young (born 1961), professionally known as Master T, is a Canadian television and radio personality and urban music promoter.
 He was born in Leeds, England, and moved to Canada with his Jamaican family in 1974.

 Early life and education

 He was raised in Kitchener, Ontario, where he attended Kitchener-Waterloo Collegiate and Vocational School and met his future wife.
 He later studied television broadcasting at Mohawk College in Hamilton.

 Career at MuchMusic

-He found work as a camera operator at MuchMusic before he was hired to host a dance show, X-Tendamix (later "Da Mix").
+He found work as a camera operator at MuchMusic before he and his wife created the Black Music program, X-Tendamix (later "Da Mix").
 As a VJ for MuchMusic, Young (as "Master T") continued to host various programs, including Rap City, from 1990 to 2001.
 When he left MuchMusic, his on-air farewell party featured an exclusive live performance by Lauryn Hill.

 During his time with Much, Master T was the primary promoter of the channel's Much DanceMix series of compilation CDs, and received a Diamond plaque for over one million in sales.